kreauniv/comp308/source/lambda.rst

 Given an :rkt:`n` (a Church numeral), we can express the idea of "m+n" as "m applications of :rkt:`ch-succ` on n".
-This translates easily enough to a lambda expression like below --
+This translates easily enough to a λ expression like below --

 .. code-block:: racket